 OHSUSA 767882076.2

-the applicable ballot measures; and (b) no bond proceeds were used for any inappropriate teacher or administrative salaries or other operating expenses, in accordance with Attorney General Opinion 04-110 issued on November 9, 2004.
+the applicable ballot measures; and (b) no bond proceeds were used for any inappropriate teacher or administrative salaries or other operating expenses, described in California Constitution Article XIIIA, Section 1(b)(d) and in accordance with California Attorney General Opinion 04-110 issued on November 9, 2004.

 Annual Report.
-The Committee shall present to the Board, in public session, an annual written report or reports which shall include the following:
+The Committee shall present to the Board, in public session, an annual report or reports which shall include the following:

 A statement indicating whether the District is in compliance with the requirements of Article XIII A, Section l (b)(3) of the California Constitution; and